 “As I gathered worms, I met a visitor on the Mountainside in an awful state.
 I dare not grant them Zephyrhood in their current condition.
 Please take them to Anihilato.”

-Faith woke on the Mountainside when she felt sunlight on her fur.
+Faith woke on the Mountain when she felt sun on her fur.
 She stretched and yawned and opened her eyes.

-The visitor was a giant ball of shuddering teeth whose cracking crowns caused such cacophony that Faith cowered behind a rocky outcropping with her eyes closed and her paws over her ears.
+The visitor was a ball of shuddering teeth whose cracking crowns caused such cacophony Faith cowered behind a rock with her eyes closed and her paws over her ears.

-Just before the worms escaped off the ledge, Faith nabbed them at the nape of their neck.
+Just before the worms escaped off the ledge, Faith nabbed them in her teeth.
 “Nice try!”

 Faith turned into a cloud and carried the earthworms over the desert.
-Being a cloud was almost as fun as being a fox, but she had an errand to run so she didn’t dally with fanciful flights.
-She whisked the earthworms far from the Mountain and chose an inconspicuous valley between two deep dunes.
+Being a cloud was almost as fun as being a fox, but she was on business so she didn’t dally with fanciful flights.
+She whisked the earthworms far from the Mountain and chose a valley between two dunes.

-Faith’s snow collected and gasped for air as it shook out its limbs.
-“You little wormies doing alright?”
+Faith’s collected herself and shook out limbs.
+“You wormies doing alright?”

 The valley collapsed into an antlion’s conical deathtrap.
-She kicked and shouted at the monster emerging from the deep center.
-It whipped unseen arms from underneath the sand and grabbed Faith by her hind legs.
+She kicked and shouted at the monster emerging from the center.
+It whipped arms from underneath the sand and grabbed Faith by her hind legs.
 “Hey!
 Leggo!”

 “No!
 Stop!”
-Faith kicked but Anihilato mushed her into a shapeless snow-pile.
-This freed a few hands for Anihilato to eat worms off the sand.
+Anihilato used twenty arms to smash her into shapeless snow.
+This freed its hands to eat worms off the sand.
 “Ew, gross!”

 “Gross?”
 Anihilato licked worm-guts from its lipless mouth.
-“My insatiable hunger knows no disgust.
+“My hunger knows no disgust.
 I eat my own eggs just because the yolks are warm.”